dragonflydb/documentation/docs/command-reference/search/ft.search.md

 <details open>
 <summary><b>Search for a book by a term and price</b></summary>

-Search for books with _Python_ in any `TEXT` attribute, returning the price stored in the original JSON document.
+Search for books with `python` in any `TEXT` attribute, returning the `price` attributed stored in the original document.

 ``` bash
 dragonfly> FT.SEARCH books-idx "python" RETURN 3 $.book.price AS price